bradmont/OpenMPD/README.md

 The goal of OpenMPD is to automate as much of the data management involved in MPD and MPM (Ministry Partner Maintenance) as possible, and to mine your donor data to help you more deeply understand, and serve, your partnership base.
-For releases 1 and 2, we are primarily targeting MPM use cases, but hope to expand to a full MPD toolkit as development continues.
+For the time being, we are primarily targeting MPM use cases, but may eventually expand to a full MPD toolkit as development continues.

 Our design philosophy is ***"Zero User Input."*** The time we spend